I’m often asked how I became an Animal Communicator.

 Overall though, I believe that if you want it badly enough, if you stay open and curious to it and you develop your skills in connecting with, observing, and healing animals, you’ve got a pretty good shot!

-If you’ve been dabbling with animal communication but feel stuck, or you’re doubting your abilities and the information you’re receiving, check out my free training, ‘Deepen your Connection with your Horse‘.
+If you’ve been dabbling with animal communication but feel stuck, or you’re doubting your abilities and the information you’re receiving, check out my free training, ‘Deepen your Connection with your Horse‘, and if you’re ready to go further, you can buy my self paced online course here.

 Keep connecting with your horses,